 ICD-10-CM includes codes for dependence on renal dialysis and noncompliance with renal dialysis.
 These codes are appropriate when the presence of AV shunt for renal dialysis is indicated.

 Lifelong Chronic Conditions

-Lifelong chronic conditions often require ongoing medical attention and the associated diagnosis are typically unresolved once diagnosed.
+Lifelong chronic conditions often require ongoing medical attention and the associated diagnoses are typically unresolved once diagnosed.
 It is appropriate to report these conditions, even when stable, if documented in any part of the medical record at the time of the encounter.

 |Condition Description||ICD-10 Diagnosis|

 |Hemolytic Anemias||D56.0, D56.1, D56.5, D57.0-D57.1|

 |Disorders of Immunity||D81.0 - D81.7, D81.89, D81.9, D82.0 - D82.1, D83.1, D84.1|

 |Metabolic Disorders||E70.0 - E72.9, E74.0 - E74.2, E74.4 - E74.9, E75.00 - E75.4, E76.01- E77.9, E78.71 - E78.72, E79.1 - E79.9, E80.0 - E80.3, E84 - E85, E88.01, E88.4-, E88.89|